Kevinparashar/motadata-AI-sdk-2.0/README.md

 The **Metadata Python SDK** is a powerful toolkit designed to simplify the development of AI-powered applications.
 It provides a unified interface for:

-- 🤖 **AI Agents**: Create and manage autonomous AI agents that can communicate and coordinate tasks
+- 🤖 **AI Agents**: Create and manage autonomous AI agents using Agno framework that can communicate and coordinate tasks
-- 🧠 **AI Models**: Integrate with multiple AI providers (OpenAI, Anthropic, etc.) through a single interface
+- 🧠 **AI Models**: Integrate with multiple AI providers through LiteLLM unified interface (OpenAI, Anthropic, Gemini, etc.)
-- 💾 **Databases**: Work with SQL, NoSQL, and vector databases using consistent APIs
+- 💾 **Databases**: Work with PostgreSQL database using consistent APIs
 - 🔐 **Authentication**: Handle OAuth2, JWT, and API key authentication seamlessly
 - 📡 **API Communication**: Make HTTP requests and WebSocket connections with built-in error handling
 - ⚙️ **Configuration**: Manage settings and logging across your application